 After I bought the ticket, I put it inside my pocket.

-Grammar Note: 後で is unnatural because Action B happens right after Action A as a consequence of B. The same problem exists for Ex.
+Grammar Note: 後で is unnatural because Action B happens right after Action A as a consequence of it.
+The same problem exists for Ex.
 38.

 38. ちょっと口をすすい｛でから 〇 ・た後に 〇・だ後で △｝歯を磨く。